petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

 ## Create Local Folders for Bind Mounting to the Docker Containers

-Create a local folder structure that can be bind mounted to the Elasticsearch and Liferay containers' system folders for providing plugins and configuration files.
+Create local folders that can be bind mounted to the Elasticsearch and Liferay containers' system folders for providing plugins and configuration files.
 Since Elasticsearch must write to the mounted folder, the `-m a+w` modifier is given to the following `mkdir` command.
 You must understand and apply the proper permissions applicable to your system:

 ```bash
 mkdir -p test-es-install/dxp/files/osgi/configs && mkdir -p test-es-install/elasticsearch -m a+w && cd test-es-install